 Joel Rolefson, PT, TMRc

 My interest in Physical Therapy developed from my own personal experience.
 I injured my lower back at the age of 18 while doing a squat lift during college track and field practice.
 After 2 years of misdiagnosis followed by traditional physical therapy that made no change, an MRI showed that I had a ruptured L5-S1 disc with a loose disc fragment.
 I was informed that only surgery would correct this problem.
 I went ahead with the surgery but after it I continued to have the same severe back and left leg pain that prevented me sitting more than hour, standing more than 30 minutes or doing anything physically demanding.
 Injections, chiropractic treatment, and further traditional physical therapy all made no change.
-I was unsure of what to pursue as a career due to these issues, so I graduated with a degree in history and political science and found work doing loan servicing at a bank where I could alternate between sitting and standing to manage my pain.'
+I was unsure of what to pursue as a career due to these issues, so I graduated with a liberal arts degree and found work doing loan servicing at a bank where I could alternate between sitting and standing to manage my pain.'

 My philosophy of treatment is to correct as much dysfunction as possible, provide exercise training to enable you to self-treat any future dysfunction, and provide education in posture and strengthening to help prevent a future strain.
 I primarily use exercises involving body weight or exercise bands that patients can do at home without needing specialized equipment so that they can continue that program independently.